forreya/personal-website-2/README.md

 - Responsive map which displays my rough location (London)
 - Integrated emailing feature (not working as of now)

+To check out the website for yourself, click [here](https://forreya.vercel.app/).

 ## 💾 Installation

 To run this app, you will need to have **Node.js** and **npm** installed on your machine.